slu-soc5050/slu-soc5050.github.io/content/_index.md

 3. *Fundamentals of data visualization*:  Create and present publication quality plots programmatically using `R` and `ggplot2`.

-4. *Quantitative research synthesis*:  Plan, implement (using `R`), and present (using LaTeX and the presentation software of your choice) a research project that uses linear regression to answer a research question.
+4. *Quantitative research synthesis*:  Plan, implement (using `R`), and present (using `knitr` as well as the word pressing and presentation applications of your choice) a research project that uses linear regression to answer a research question.

 ## Acknowledgements